BLuckoo/Module_7_Challenge/README.md

     This data is saved in the attached CSV file "unique_titles".

-3. The list of 90,398 retiring employees has further been summarized into a table showing the number of employees retiring grouped by title and is as follows (also found in the attached "retiring_titles.CSV" file:
+3. The list of 90,398 retiring employees has been grouped by job title as shown in the table below (also found in the attached "retiring_titles.CSV" file):

      ![image](https://user-images.githubusercontent.com/82583576/121682005-8247b580-ca89-11eb-999b-b308c021c8c9.png)